opensearch-project/documentation-website/_security-analytics/usage/rules.md

     <img src="{{site.url}}{{site.baseurl}}/images/Security/dupe-rule.png" alt="Selecting the duplicate button opens the Duplicate rule window" width="50%">

 1. In either Visual Editor view or YAML Editor view, modify any of the fields to customize the rule.
-1. After performing any modifications to the rule, select the **Create** button in the lower-right corner of the window.
-A new and customized rule is created, and it appears in the list of rules on the main page of the Rules window.
+1. After performing any modifications to the rule, select **Create detection rule** in the lower-right corner of the window.
+A new and customized rule is created.
+It appears in the list of rules on the main page of the **Detection rules** window.

     <img src="{{site.url}}{{site.baseurl}}/images/Security/custom-rule.png" alt="The custom rule now appears in the list of rules." width="70%">